FilipeMCruz/sensae-console/README.md

-# Location Tracking
+# IoT Environment

-This document presents all the information needed to install, run and understand what was built by the Platform *IoT Service Builder*.
+This document presents all the information needed to install, run and understand what was built.

-This configuration was built by Filipe Cruz.
+The services currently supported are:

+- Fleet Management

 ## Links